19D Cavalry Scout

 Age Requirements: Must be between the ages of 17 and 35

-Through training and practice in this specialty, you will develop qualities that are in demand by today's employers; qualities such as leadership, discipline, courage, and the ability to stay cool under pressure.
+Through training and practice in this specialty, you will develop qualities that are in demand by today's employers, such as leadership, discipline, courage, and the ability to stay cool under pressure.
 By joining the Army National Guard, you will be preparing yourself for a rewarding civilian career.

-Get paid to learn!
-In the Army National Guard, you will learn valuable job skills while earning a regular paycheck and qualifying for tuition assistance.
+Instead of paying to learn these skills, get paid to train.
+In the Army National Guard, you will learn these valuable job skills while earning a regular paycheck and qualifying for tuition assistance.

 - Paid training

 - A monthly paycheck

 - Low-cost life insurance (up to $400,000 in coverage)

 - Student Loan Repayment Program (up to $50,000, for existing loans)

 - Health care benefits available